build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

-> For GuardDuty we don't need to output anything at this time.
+> For GuardDuty, we don't need to output anything at this time.

 4.5.
-Next move to the `root/main.tf` file and call the GuardDuty module.
+Next, move to the `root/main.tf` file and call the GuardDuty module.
 We need to provide the bucket ID and the malicious IP.
-You can see that these are coming from the s3 module and the compute module.
+You can see that these are coming from the S3 module and the compute module.

 ```
 # Enable GuardDuty